 Lemon juice: lemon juice helps the icing set and remain hard.
-I don't recommend using bottled lemon juice, it may add a unpleasant bitter taste to your icing.
+I don't recommend using bottled lemon juice, it may add an unpleasant bitter taste to your icing.

-Round candies: are used for the pretty gingerbread men buttons.
-I used M&Ms and mini smarties in this recipe but you can use whatever button shaped candy you like or mix it up with different shapes and types.
+Round candies: are used for the pretty gingerbread men's buttons.
+I used M&Ms and mini smarties in this recipe but you can use whatever button-shaped candy you like or mix it up with different shapes and types.
 You could also leave the candies off if you prefer.

 How to make gingerbread men

-Pre-head your oven to 355°F (180°C) (fan forced).
+Preheat your oven to 355°F (180°C) (fan forced).
 Grease about four oven trays with butter or marge.
-This recipes makes approximately six to eight trays of gingerbread, depending on how big your trays are.
+This recipe makes approximately six to eight trays of gingerbread, depending on how big your trays are.
 I usually grease every tray I have that will fit in the oven, then have a production line going.

 Add the butter and brown sugar to a large mixing bowl.
-Mix together, either by hand or with hand held electric beaters or stand mixer.
-Add the golden syrup, egg yokes and ginger.
+Mix together, either by hand or with hand-held electric beaters or stand mixers.
+Add the golden syrup, egg yokes, and ginger.
 Mix well.

-As this point you will need to switch to large strong wooden spoon, unless your mixer can handle thick cookie dough.
-I strongly recommend a thick handled wooded spoon, this recipe has claimed at least two thin handled wooded spoons!
+At this point, you will need to switch to a large strong wooden spoon, unless your mixer can handle thick cookie dough.
+I strongly recommend a thick-handled wooded spoon, this recipe has claimed at least two thin-handled wooded spoons!